The Card of the Day: The Knight of Swords Reversed

-When the Knight of Swords appears reversed he calls your attention to how you are managing stress in your life.
-The horse on the card is a symbol for your physical body while the knight can be seen as the taskmaster within.
+When the Knight of Swords appears reversed, he calls your attention to how you are managing increasing external demands in your life.
+The horse on the card is a symbol for your physical body while the knight is the taskmaster within.
 The Knight of Swords reversed usually appears as a warning to slow down and replenish yourself.
 Stress is a fact of life.
 However, just because there is stress does not mean that you should be cruel to yourself while confronting it.
 The main critique of the Knight of Swords is that he is so focused on accomplishing his goal that he forgets to be present.
 When reversed, this can indicate that he is also unknowingly hurting himself in the process.
-External demands are probably increasing, so ask yourself, “How does my body feel while I am getting these tasks done?
+Ask yourself, “How does my body feel while I am getting these tasks done?
 Have I been getting enough rest, nutrition and water?
 Is there a way I can be kinder to myself as I get all of this done?
 Is there a way I can make this stressful task more fun or enjoyable?

 The Knight of Swords reversed can also represent obsessive thinking.
 If you are noticing that you are exhibiting “tunnel-vision” at this time you may need to consciously choose to place your thoughts on something else for a while.
 Restore your personal balance and look around you.
-Notice something beautiful around you.
-Take your lunch in the park today.
-Consciously let go of your tasks for a moment and take a break.
+Take the time to appreciate something beautiful.
+Have your lunch in the park today.
+Consciously let go of your tasks for a moment and give yourself a break.
 The Knight of Swords reversed asks you to be your own best advocate and to realize that your mind and your body are on the same team.
-Each part of you needs to be kind to the other.
+Each part of yourself needs to be kind to the other.
 Take a deep breath in and exhale all the tension and the stress.
 Slow down and allow yourself to feel at peace with certain areas of your life still being “works in progress.”
 Give yourself a little gift today to show your appreciation to your body and mind and all that they do for you each day.
-The present is where beuty and magic is happening.
+The present is where beauty and magic is happening.
 Restore yourself now, not later.